 Include with your application: a copy of any professional certification for verification (ARRT card as an example), if you have been previously certified.

-Official college transcripts must be mailed to the same address as above.
-Official e-transcripts are also accepted and can be emailed to firstname.lastname@example.org.
+Official college transcripts showing a completed undergraduate degree and the three prerequisites are required.
+They must be mailed to the same address as above.
+Official e-transcripts are also accepted, and can be emailed to firstname.lastname@example.org.

 A minimum of 2 letters of reference are required with the application packet.
 Forward all letters of reference to the same mailing address or email address above.